Research

 Mapping the historical landscape and landscape change

-Using multiple sources to map the historical environment (from Collins et al. 2003) With a GIS, we are using archival sources, lidar DEMs, and other modern sources, integrated with insights from process and archival studies, to map the physical and ecological landscape of river valleys and estuaries at the time of early Euro-American settlement.
+With a GIS, we are using archival sources, lidar DEMs, and other modern sources, integrated with insights from process and archival studies, to map the physical and ecological landscape of river valleys and estuaries at the time of early Euro-American settlement.

 For an application of historical mapping to an analysis of historical change to Puget Sound tidal marshes, see Collins and Sheikh (2005a).

-Using multiple sources to map the
+Using multiple sources to map thehistorical environment (from

 Collins et al. 2003).